There are no secrets to success.

 A strong clinician serves as a liaison for their patients, connecting them to the appropriate resources to navigate their rehabilitation.
 By providing the tools necessary, a clinician can support their patient as they learn to perform at their highest potential.

 We feel that striving for optimal physical performance, not simply functioning without pain, is something each patient deserves.
 It is our responsibility to help everyone we work with best navigate the ultimate course they have in mind.

-Below, please find a selection of organizations, educational programs and books which have shaped our treatment philosophy.
+Below, please find our monthly book suggestions and a selection of organizations and educational programs which have shaped our treatment philosophy.

 Learn More: Recommended Treatments + Techniques